Please apply by completing the appropriate online application form below:

 - Distinguished Visiting Scholars: for scholars who are not employed by the City University of New York.
 A Distinguished Visiting Scholar will receive an office, computer, and access to The Graduate Center’s academic infrastructure.
 Scholars can stay for one or two semesters, or for a shorter period.
 Depending on the duration of stay, travel costs to and from the fellowship can be reimbursed for the most economical fare only (up to maximum of $3,000) following the submission of the required documentation.

-Distinguished CUNY Fellows: for tenured faculty at one of the campuses of the City University of New York.
-A Distinguished CUNY Fellow will receive three course releases per semester for a maximum of two semesters.
+- Distinguished CUNY Scholars: for tenured and tenure-track faculty at one of the campuses of the City University of New York.
+A Distinguished CUNY Scholar will receive course buyouts up to a maximum of 3 course releases for one semester.